 - Turner CE, Sommerlad M, McGregor K, Davies FJ, Pichon B, Chong DLW, Farzaneh L, Holden MTG, Spratt BG, Efstratiou A & Sriskandan S (2012) Superantigenic Activity of emm3 Streptococcus pyogenes Is Abrogated by a Conserved, Naturally Occurring smeZ Mutation.
 PLoS ONE, 7(10), e46376-e46376.
 View this article in WRRO

 - Kurupati P, Turner CE, Tziona I, Lawrenson RA, Alam FM, Nohadani M, Stamp GW, Zinkernagel AS, Nizet V, Edwards RJ & Sriskandan S (2010) Chemokine-cleaving Streptococcus pyogenes protease SpyCEP is necessary and sufficient for bacterial dissemination within soft tissues and the respiratory tract.
 Molecular Microbiology, 76(6), 1387-1397.

-- Turner CE, Kurupati P, Jones MD, Edwards RJ & Sriskandan S (2009) Emerging Role of the Interleukin‐8 Cleaving Enzyme SpyCEP in Clinical Streptococcus pyogenes Infection.
+- Turner C, Kurupati P, Jones M, Edwards R & Sriskandan S (2009) Emerging Role of the Interleukin‐8 Cleaving Enzyme SpyCEP in Clinical Streptococcus pyogenes Infection.
 The Journal of Infectious Diseases, 200(4), 555-563.

 - Turner CE, Kurupati P, Wiles S, Edwards RJ & Sriskandan S (2009) Impact of immunization against SpyCEP during invasive disease with two streptococcal species: Streptococcus pyogenes and Streptococcus equi.
 Vaccine, 27(36), 4923-4929.